JoaoCampos89/0x-launch-kit-frontend-configs/README.md

 # 0x-launch-kit-frontend-configs
-All the changes and configs for 0xBitcoin Exchange on the top of 0x Project's template.
+In this repo are all changes and configs for 0xBitcoin Exchange built on the top of 0x Project's template.

 See http://dex.0xchange.org:3002/#/erc20/?base=xbc&quote=dai